UmmItC/Article/Linux/Distribution/Archlinux/Archlinux-after-install-most-do-things/index.md

 ### 8: Install Yay AUR Helper

 Simplifying software management on Arch Linux is the `yay` package manager, designed to streamline the acquisition and organization of software from the Arch User Repository (AUR)—a vibrant hub of community-contributed packages.
-Depending on your preference for customization and speed, you have two choices: `yay` and `yay-bin`.
+Depending on your preference for customization and speed.

-Here's a comprehensive guide to installing both `yay` and `yay-bin` using Git, alongside the essential development tools, ensuring a tailored experience:

 1. **Install Git and Essential Development Tools:**